"I'll pass": Sarah Langa inspires lady get R2k lip tattoo, SA divided

 - A woman in Gauteng made a TikTok video showing others her experience with getting a permanent lip tattoo

-- The TikTokker tried out a treatment she saw media personality Sarah Langa do to tweak how her lips look
+- The TikToker tried out a treatment she saw media personality Sarah Langa do to tweak how her lips look

 - Online users were invested and were curious about the cosmetic procedure done in Johannesburg